Fine Art Background & Artistic Practice

 Continuing Practice

 I maintain my fine art practice alongside my commercial work.
-I continue to photograph shelter animals weekly at Pima Animal Care Center and the Humane Society of Southern Arizona, and I pursue personal projects that push my technical and creative skills.
+I continue to photograph shelter animals regularly at Pima Animal Care Center and the Humane Society of Southern Arizona, and I pursue personal projects that push my technical and creative skills.

 This ongoing practice keeps my approach fresh and prevents my commercial work from becoming formulaic.
-The MFA isn't just a credential—it's a foundation that continues to inform how I see, how I light, and how I approach every photograph I create.
+The MFA isn't just a credential, it's a foundation that continues to inform how I see, how I light, and how I approach every photograph I create.

 Close-up portrait of a smiling bald man with light-colored eyes, wearing a black and white plaid shirt, against a blue background.